Hostages Square: History

-The plaza in front of the Tel Aviv Museum of Art received its current name following the October 7 attacks.
-It became a gathering point for families of the hostages and their supporters, who were drawn to its proximity to the Israel Defense Forces headquarters.
+This plaza was originally named Museum Square (כיכר המוזיאון) because of its location in front of the Tel Aviv Museum of Art.
+This plaza became known as Hostages Square following the October 7 attacks in commemoration of the Gaza war hostage crisis.
+It became a gathering point for families of the hostages and their supporters, most notably the Hostages and Missing Families Forum, in raising awareness towards releasing the hostages.
+It also became a major gathering place for Israeli hostage deal protests as protesters hold rallies calling for hostage release.

 On 3 November 2023, a "tent city" was established in the square by the families.
 These tents were set up by kibbutzim from the western Negev, families of victims of the Nova music festival massacre, the Bnei Akiva movement, and the Wolfson Foundation's "Ayelet Hashachar" organization.

 The square hosts kiosks selling merchandise with the "Bring Them Home Now" logo, tents for gatherings and discussions, and small stages for speeches.
 Some tents are staffed by representatives and survivors from the attacked kibbutzim, who speak with visitors and display posters of their kidnapped members.
 An electronic screen was installed that counts the time elapsed since the October 7 attacks.
+After the remains of Ran Gvili, the last hostage held in Gaza, were recovered on 26 January 2026, a ceremony was held and the counter was stopped at 843 days.

 The CEO of the Tel Aviv Museum has described the square as a "direct and open line between the general public and the museum," citing the connection between the art installations in the plaza and the exhibits inside.